-Our focus was on maintaining 4 key areas of our life while we paid off debt:
+Our focus was on maintaining 4 key areas while we paid off debt:

-I also didn’t want something like a flat tire to knock us off our game and steal our momentum.
-We were prepared for the small emergencies and when stuff popped up, we took care of it and replenished our small emergency fund.
+We were prepared for the small emergencies and when stuff popped up, we took care of it and replenished our little emergency fund.

 Sold Unnecessary Stuff

-This led to us paying off our first credit card within 2 weeks.
-Believe me when I say paying off that first one was an absolute adrenaline rush.
+This led to us paying off our first credit card within 2 weeks which was an absolute adrenaline rush.

 It gave us the sense that we could pay off our $61k worth of debt and we wanted more of that feeling.

-Anytime we sold something or someone gave us money for something, we added that amount to our snowball.
+Anytime we got a little extra money, we added that amount to our snowball.

-As I already said, we paid off the first credit card within about 2 weeks.
+As I already said, we paid off the first credit card within about 2 weeks from selling stuff.

 For the next credit card, we paid the minimum payment plus all the money we were sending to the first credit card thus creating our first little snowball. (insert heart eyes emoji)